nickserv/danamccurdy.com/_posts/2020-07-20-an-accident-of-birth.md

 is that every being
 has a right to be here,
-that we are equal in God’s eyes, and that our sacred duty is to learn how to get along.
+that we are equal in God’s eyes, and so our sacred duty is to learn how to get along.